wp-plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

-= 1.70 =
+= 1.71 =
-Internationalization and localization support!
-Custom Field and IPTC/EXIF Mapping hooks.
-One other enhancement, six fixes.
+Searchable Category meta boxes for the Media/Edit Media screen.
+Support for the WordPress "Attachment Display Settings".
+Six fixes.

 == Other Notes ==